BernardQuatermass/exim-wiki/DNSSEC.md

   + from [CZ-NIC Labs][]
   + the minimum version to use is `1.2.0`; earlier versions are known to have resolution problems which will break DANE for `@exim.org`
   + written in C and Lua
+* [PowerDNS Recursor][]
+  + from [PowerDNS.COM BV][PowerDNS], a Dutch company
+  + written in C, can embed Lua
+  + "As of 4.0.0, the PowerDNS Recursor has support for DNSSEC processing and experimental support for DNSSEC validation"
 * [Bind][] is the classic DNS platform, authoritative and recursive, but requires some configuration expertise to get DNSSEC working as a resolver-only platform
   + from [ISC][]
   + written in C